The Gravwell GUI#

 Email Server#

-The final tab, “Email Server”, is extremely important for users who intend to use Gravwell to send automated email alerts.
+The fourth tab, “Email Server”, is extremely important for users who intend to use Gravwell to send automated email alerts.
 Complete documentation is available on the Email Configuration page.